ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 --- abstract

 This document describes a framework for Computing-Aware Traffic Steering (CATS).
-Specifically, the document identifies a set of CATS components, describes their interactions, and provides illustrative workflows of the control and data planes.
+Specifically, the document identifies a set of CATS functional components, describes their interactions, and provides illustrative workflows of the control and data planes.

 --- middle